Mindfulness Books to Add to Classroom and Library Calm Corners

 This tender picture book is the perfect primer to help children understand the heavy-hearted sadness that can come out of nowhere.
 And more importantly, it helps kids and adults be better listeners and more supportive companions to friends dealing with tough feelings.
 A must have for homes and classrooms alike!

-Big Feelings By Alexandra Penfold; illustrated by Suzanne Kaufman
+Big Feelings (An All Are Welcome Book) By Alexandra Penfold; illustrated by Suzanne Kaufman

 The newest picture book from the creators of All Are Welcome to help children navigate BIG FEELINGS!